 Redfin is a real estate brokerage that advertises commission discounts of up to 20-30% for home sellers, as well as rebates for buyers.
 The potential savings are genuine.
 However, as the Redfin reviews we’ll cover illustrate, customers often sacrifice on service quality.
-Other discount brands may provide a better combination of savings and hands-on service.
+Other low commission companies may provide a better combination of savings and hands-on service.

 For example, our friends at Clever Real Estate offer a 1% listing fee (or a flat $3,000 fee for homes under $350,000).
 Their agent-matching process connects you with top full-service realtors in your area, ensuring you never compromise on agent quality or support.
 Learn how to start saving today!